Onit Documentation

 Select OK.

-Proceed to add the users to this User Group who you want to have access to transactions marked as private.
+Proceed to add the users to this User Group to whom you want access to private transactions.

 2. Create a Private Checkbox